 What qualities are important to you when hiring GE guides?

-There is no specific list of qualities but most of our guides are engaging, energetic, and generous in their willingness to share their knowledge and passion for regions in which they either live or have extensive experience.
-They have to be able to think on their feet and be diplomatic, thoughtful, caring and interesting.
+Our guides are engaging, energetic, and generous in their willingness to share their knowledge and passion for regions in which they either live or have extensive experience.
+They have to be able to think on their feet, be diplomatic, thoughtful, caring and interesting.
 Read a few of the bios and you’ll get an idea.

 Do you have any new trip ideas planned?

 I always have a new trip brewing- In 2019, we have new trips in Cuba, Japan, and something new in Iceland coming.
 Stay tuned.